ZPump/zPump/AI_HELP_PROMPT_LIFETIME_ISSUE.md

 2. Sequential access doesn't resolve lifetime conflicts if they're different parameters
 3. Extracting/borrowing doesn't help - lifetimes persist
 4. The SDK approach (unifying accounts in remaining_accounts) is correct in theory, but accessing remaining_accounts at all creates the conflict
+5. **Even assigning `ctx.remaining_accounts` to a local variable within a scoped block triggers the lifetime conflict** - the assignment statement itself is the problem, not just using the variable afterward
+6. Scoped blocks help conceptually, but don't resolve the fundamental Context lifetime parameter incompatibility

 ### Final Thoughts